Burton Constable Hall: Museums

+Architecture

+The house is built of reddish-brown brick, with diapering in purple brick, stone dressings, and roofs of Welsh slate and lead.
+It has an approximately H-shaped plan, with ranges around a courtyard to the south.
+The main east range has three storeys and nine bays.
+The outer bays have full-height canted bay windows rising to form turrets, and the central bay projects under a pediment with a coat of arms.
+Flanking the outer bays are square embattled towers, the left with a taller octagonal stair turret, and both towers have projecting two-storey wings.
+In the centre is a doorway with paired Tuscan columns, a fanlight, a triglyph frieze and a dentilled cornice.
+Most of the windows are mullioned and transomed.
+The west front has two storeys and five bays, with a central three-storey bay, flanked by three-storey two-bay ranges.
+In the centre, steps lead up to double French doors with an architrave, a pulvinated frieze and a hood.

 Remodelling of the house in the 1760s

 By the 18th century, the Great Hall must have seemed old fashioned, and a surviving design of c.
 1730 suggests that Cuthbert Constable intended to completely remodel the interior.
 However, it appears that remodelling was not undertaken until the 1760s when his son William Constable commissioned a number of architects for designs.
 These included John Carr, Timothy Lightoler and Capability Brown.
 The decorative plasterwork was executed by James Henderson of York.
 At this time, Constable also acquired the plaster figures of Demosthenes and Hercules with Cerberus, and plaster busts of the Roman emperor Marcus Aurelius Antoninus and the Greek poet Sappho, from the sculptor John Cheere.
 Above the fireplace is a carving of oak boughs and garlands of laurel leaves, crowned by the Garter Star, surrounding the armorial shield of the Constable family in scagliola by Domenico Bartoli.

 The dining room was substantially remodelled by William Constable in the 1760s, who commissioned designs from Robert Adam, Thomas Atkinson, and Timothy Lightoler (who won the commission).
 The ceiling draws on contemporary interest in the excavations at Pompeii and Herculaneum, with plasterwork by Giuseppe Cortese.
 The overmantel plaque of Bacchus and Ariadne riding on a panther was modelled on famous antique cameos illustrated in Pierres Antiques Gravées, published 1724 by Philip, Baron von Stosch and Bernard Picart.
 This room was again redecorated in the 19th century.